DoctorLogicProduct/dltest/_pages/products/social-reputation/social-reputation.md

   component_css: image-group
   class: social-reputation__image-group--1
   headline: "Organize Your Reviews"
   text: "With our solution, you can manage reviews from different sources, including Google, Facebook, Yelp, RealSelf, and more.
-Combine your reviews from across the web to one place, prioritize your favorites, and tag each review to make it simple to find."
+Display your reviews from across the web in one place, prioritize your favorites, and tag each review to make it simple to find."
   btn:
   items:
   - class: image-group__image--1